 BugSplat now includes local variables and function arguments for our Windows Native, Unity, and Unreal C++ integrations.

-By including local variables and function arguments, we can provide another level of contextual information about the cause of your crash.
+By including local variables and function arguments, we can provide another level of contextual information about the cause of your game crashes.

 This new feature may help reduce or eliminate the need to debug a crash report on your local development machine.